 The Eunos story began in 1989 when Mazda established a dealer network for its new Roadster.
 In the family tree, Eunos was to be the playful brand, focusing on upscale, fun-to-drive cars.

 Future models included the Presso, known in the UK as the Mazda MX-3, as well as the Eunos 500 and 800, known here as the Xedos 6 and Xedos 9 respectively, and two further examples of Amati hand-me-downs.

 By the mid-90s, the writing was on the wall for Eunos and dealers were integrated into the Mazda and Efini network in 1996.
 Two years later, the Eunos 800 became the Millenia, signalling the end for the sub-brand.

 More upmarket than Eunos, but one of three luxury brands in the portfolio, Efini (or Anfini) operated between 1991 and 1997.
 Most models were rebadged Mazdas for the Japanese domestic market, but one bespoke car stood out – the MS-8.

 It featured pillarless doors, which immediately catapults it up the list of cool cars, with a transmission shifter located on the dashboard, creating a front bench seat for that ultimate feeling of luxury.

-It died along with the ɛ̃fini (or Anfini) brand, while the other cars went back to existing as common or garden Mazdas.
-That’s if you can class the RX-7 as ‘common or garden’, which, of course, you can’t.
+It died along with the Efini brand, while the other cars went back to existing as common or garden Mazdas.
+That’s if you can class the RX-7 as ‘common or garden’, which of course you can’t.